GingerKiwi/yarnhelp/README.md

 ## CURRENT VERSION 1.0:

 This current initial release (1.0) of the Yarn Gift Helper has been quickly adapted in an afternoon from a Scrimba Frontend Developer Career Path solo project (unit convertor).
-The inital idea for The Yarn Gift Helper was this codepen by Brad Travesy that I coded along with and refactored with Bootstrap 5 in early 2022.
+The inital idea for The Yarn Gift Helper popped into my head when I coded along with this codepen <https://codepen.io/bradtraversy/pen/jGNWey?editors=0010> by Brad Travesy and then refactored with Bootstrap 5 in early 2022.

 ## FUTURE VERSION(S) 2.0: